richpeck/exception_handler/README.md

             }
           }
         end

       end
     end

-The above config is *default* only.
-You only need to provide the inputs you want, for example:
+**The above config is *default* only.** You only need to provide the inputs you want, for example:

-    #config/application.rb
+    # config/application.rb
     config.exception_handler = { dev: true }

+    # config/environments/production.rb
+    config.exception_handler = {
+      social: {
+        fusion: "flutils"
+      }
+    }

+This ruthlessly simple and effective config system works on all versions of rails from `4.2` onwards... enjoy.

 ----